Dan Serafini: Draft and minor leagues

 Serafini was a first round draft pick in the 1992 Major League Baseball draft when the Minnesota Twins selected him as the 26th overall pick.
 He was drafted out of Junípero Serra High School.

 Serafini began his professional career after signing with the Twins when he played for the rookie league team, the GCL Twins.
 He played in eight games in 1992 and posted a 1–0 record with a 3.64 ERA.
 In 1993, Serafini pitched for the Fort Wayne Wizards, the Twins Single-A team.
 He made 27 starts and posted a 10–8 record with a 3.65 ERA.
 Serafini played for the Fort Myers Miracle, the Twins High-A team, in 1994.
 He made 23 starts and had a 9–9 record with a 4.61 ERA.
 While with the Double-A New Britain Rock Cats in 1995, Serafini was an All-Star in the Eastern League.
 Overall, while with the Rock Cats, he went 12–9 with a 3.37 ERA.
 Serafini also made one relief appearance for the Salt Lake Buzz, the Twins' Triple-A affiliate, in 1995.

 In 1996, Serafini was rated by Baseball America as the 76th-ranked prospect in the minor leagues.

 Minnesota Twins (1996–1998)

 Serafini made his major-league debut on June 25 against the New York Yankees.
 He started the game and pitched 4.1 innings, allowed five runs, and took the loss.
 It was Serafini's only major league appearance of the year, as he pitched for the Salt Lake Buzz during the remainder of the 1996 season.

 Serafini pitched in the major leagues for the Twins in parts of the 1997 and 1998 seasons.

 Chicago Cubs (1999)

 Serafini's contract was purchased by the Chicago Cubs from the Twins on March 31, 1999.
 He played for the Cubs for the majority of the season, going 3–2 with a 6.93 ERA in 42 games (four starts).
+On April 18, 1999, Serafini picked up his one and only MLB save in an extra inning victory over the Brewers.
 That year, Serafini also made two starts for the Iowa Cubs, the Cubs' Triple-A team.